universal-mcp/google-gemini/src/universal_mcp_google_gemini/README.md

-Welcome to the **Universal MCP Google-gemini API**.
+**Universal MCP Google-gemini API**.

-This project provides a starting point for your API application, generated automatically by **MCP CLI** to help you kickstart your development quickly.
+An MCP Server for the Universal Mcp Google-Gemini API.

 ---
 ## 📋 Prerequisites
 Before you begin, ensure you have met the following requirements: